Nasdaq Stockholm AB: LISTING OF MINI FUTURES ISSUED BY NORDEA

-Nasdaq Stockholm has decided to list 86 warrants issued by Nordea with effect from 2017-12-18.
-The warrants will be listed on the NSDX segment of the Nasdaq First North Sweden.
+Nasdaq Stockholm has decided to list 12 warrant(s) issued by Nordea with effect from 2017-12-20.
+The warrant(s) will be listed on the NSDX segment of the Nasdaq First North Sweden.

 Please find instrument identifiers in the attached document.